Distributed Systems Software

 The technology to implement two-factor authentication is mature, but its adoption is still comparatively small in scale.
 Notably, it does not solve some important security-related attacks.

 Password managers may have important practical drawbacks and significant security issues, particularly when integrated with other software, such as web browsers.
-Careful, correct design and implementation is critical since an error may reveal (plaintext) passwords that can be copied and used by an attacker.
+Careful, correct design and implementation is critical since an error may reveal usernames and (plaintext) passwords that can be copied and used by an attacker.

 When a password manager is used with a web browser, an extension to an off-the-shelf browser is needed, and (plaintext) passwords continue to pass through the browser, where they can potentially be captured by an attacker.